wys917/HPC101/docs/lab/Lab0-LinuxCrashCourse/index.md

 An operating system (OS) is system software that manages computer hardware, software resources, and provides common services for computer programs.
 The operating system is a vital component of the system software in a computer system.

-A kernel is a computer program that is the core of a computer's operating system, with complete control over everything in the system.
+A kernel is a computer program that is the **core of a computer's operating system**, with complete control over everything in the system.
 It is the "lowest" level of the OS.

 ### Linux